Back To Search Results

 Enhancing Healthcare Team Outcomes

-The radiologist, nuclear medicine physician, and laboratory technologist will need a good history, especially what medications the patient is taking, any previous procedures, allergies, and the reason for the tests.
+The primary care clinicians should utilize the appropriate laboratory tests to diagnose and differentiate SHPT from NHPT, refer difficult or doubtful cases to the endocrinologist, and coordinate with other specialists as indicated.
+The radiologist, nuclear medicine physician, and surgeons will need a thorough history, especially what medications the patient takes, any previous surgical procedures, allergies, and the reason for the tests.
 Each of them will be able to counsel patients appropriately for necessary testing, suggest possible or better alternatives, provide the correct interpretation, and communicate this to the treating physician.
+Gastroenterologists and bariatric surgeons should be knowledgeable about SHPT and ensure collaboration with endocrinologists in preventing and treating the condition.
+Endocrine and high-volume parathyroid surgeons (eg, otolaryngologists and endocrine surgeons) tend to have better outcomes.

+Parathyroid surgeons should communicate the indications for parathyroidectomy, discuss the pros and cons of various procedures, anticipate complications, and coordinate pre and postoperative medical management with endocrinologists.
+A close working relationship with the laboratory personnel is paramount when performing intraoperative PTH monitoring.
+Pharmacists identify correct dosage, drug interactions, contraindications, and signs of toxicity and communicate effectively with endocrinologists and other clinicians.
 Nurses are skilled in the early identification of complications.
-They also play an important part in patient education and instruction.
-They help prepare patients for various investigations while providing counseling and allaying concerns, fears, and anxieties.
-They also provide critical pre and postoperative care and promptly communicate changes in the patient's condition with physicians.
+They also play an essential part in patient education and instruction.
+They help prepare patients for various investigations while counseling and allaying concerns, fears, and anxieties.
+Nurses also provide critical pre and postoperative care and promptly communicate patient condition changes with physicians.

 References